-We paid a dividend of PGK 18.5 toea (AUD 7.0 cents) per share (K53.1m) in April 2022 in relation to the profit for the half year ended 31 December 2021.
-In September 2022, we paid a dividend of PGK 10.3 toea (AUD 4.1 cents) per share (K29.6m) in relation to the profit for the half year ended 30 June 2022.
-This demonstrates the Board's commitment to return earnings back to the owners of our business when growth is achieved.
+We paid a final dividend of PGK15.9 toea (AUD 6.0 cents) per share bringing the full year dividend to PGK25.6 toea (AUD 10.1 cents) per share.
+This demonstrates the Board's commitment to return a good flow of earnings back to the owners of our business when growth is achieved.